justinjaywang/taiwanese-foods/_foods/r.md

 position: 18
 ---

-Ròu zào fàn (*minced pork rice*, *braised pork rice*, *rou zao fan*) or lǔ ròu fàn (*lu rou fan*) is a Taiwanese dish of Chinese origin consisting of ground pork or minced pork belly, braised in soy sauce, fried shallots, and spices, served over rice.
-Beloved as a comfort food, lu rou fan is a staple of Taiwanese home kitchens and eateries alike.
-It can be eaten as a meal on its own or as the base of a meal that includes various other side dishes.
+Ròu zào fàn (*minced pork rice*, *braised pork rice*, *rou zao fan*) or lǔ ròu fàn (*lu rou fan*) is a Taiwanese dish of Chinese origin made of ground or minced pork, braised in soy sauce, fried shallots, and five-spice powder, and served over rice.
+Beloved as a comfort food, lu rou fan is a staple of Taiwanese home kitchens and eateries.